 Demanding anything sounds harsh, but here’s why it makes sense to do so in your career.

 Being demanding will allow you to speak up for yourself and not feel guilty for asking for a promotion.
-As mentioned before, a study revealed that more than half of employees didn’t ask for a promotion.
+As mentioned before, a study revealed that more than half of employees didn’t ask for a humble request for promotion.
 That’s why being demanding is your ticket to ensuring you’re heard by upper management.

 You don’t have to come off as arrogant or rude, rather be someone who knows their value.
 The problem is, you’re your worst critic.
 And, because of this, it can sometimes be challenging to focus on your positive qualities.